Mario Ramírez Treviño: Capture

 The Mexican government has not officially confirmed the existence of a successor to Ramírez Treviño's reign.
 However, the most rumored name is Homero Cárdenas Guillén (El Majadero), the brother of the former leaders Osiel and Antonio.
 According to U.S. sources, there are three other possible leaders for the Gulf Cartel: Luis Alberto Trinidad Cerón (El Guicho); Juan Francisco Carrizales (El 98); and Alberto de la Cruz Álvarez (El Juanillo).

+Death

+Ramírez Treviño died in U.S. custody on 13 March 2025 before the conclusion of his trial.
+He was 63.